sayems/kubernetes.resources/k8s-the-hard-way/README.md

 Kubernetes (K8S) is one of the most popular container orchestration tools available nowadays.
 It is available on all major cloud providers, which makes it easy to create a k8s cluster with a few clicks.

 However, I believe is it important to learn how to install k8s from scratch, you can learn a lot just from the installation process.
-I am going to walk through how to install k8s from scratch in a development enviroment, using Vagrant box.
-Ininstallation is further automated with Ansible.
+I am going to walk through how to install k8s from scratch in a development enviroment, using Linux container.
+Installation is further automated with Ansible.

 &nbsp;